-Tsohost is an interesting UK-based website hosting company which is now owned by Paragon Internet Group, the power behind brands including MrSite, Vidahost and WebFaction.
+Tsohost is an interesting UK-based web hosting company which is now owned by Paragon Internet Group, the power behind brands including MrSite, Vidahost and WebFaction.

 We browsed Tsohost's plans and quickly noticed something very unusual: even the most expensive have limits on web space, bandwidth and the number of sites you can host.

 Is this a problem?
 Well, the Lite plan only offers 500MB web space and 5GB bandwidth per month.
 That sounds poor, but it could be enough for, say, 200 x 2MB web pages.
 1,000 visitors a month viewing two pages each would use only 4GB, giving you some spare capacity for email.
 That could easily be enough for a simple personal or business site, and it's fairly priced at £12.49 ($15.60) a year plus tax (that's not a ‘special’ deal – it's the regular cost).